ogrinishin/log-decorator/README.md

 # @TypeScript Log Decorator
-A Node.js module that allow fast logging
+A Node.js module that allow fast logging of class creation, methods and its arguments

 ## Installation
 ```sh